neil314159/portfolio-project-1/README.md

 ### Code

-CSS clamp technique taken from youtube tutorial at Kevin Parnell's channel, linked here.
+The CSS clamp technique to vary text size without media queries and remain proprtional to the screen size was used after watching Kevin Powell's Youtube channel found [here](https://www.youtube.com/kepowob/videos)

 ### Acknowledments
 Thanks to Daisy McGirr for her advice and guidance.

 # Note on commit history
 There was a brief period during this project where Gitpod was offline, so I used my own local copy of VS Code on my laptop.
-When I Linked to Github and made my commits it did not authenticate them properly, and so it can appear that another user was making commits.
+When I linked to Github and made my commits it did not authenticate them properly, and so it can appear that another user was making commits.
 I have contacted Student Care and one of the online tutors about this, who recommended including this explanation.
 If you have any concerns I can be contacted about this.